How To Create a Succession Planning Process For Your Business (2024)

 4. Overlooking Middle Management

 While much attention is often given to grooming top executives, companies may neglect the importance of developing leaders at the middle management level.
-These individuals are the backbone of the organisation and play a crucial role in executing strategies.
+These individuals are the organisation's backbone and are crucial in executing strategies.
 Neglecting their development can create a leadership vacuum in critical operational areas.

 5. Ignoring Successor Input

 Succession planning isn't solely a top-down process.
 Companies may make the mistake of excluding potential successors from the conversation.
-Involving these individuals in the planning process not only provides valuable insights but also enhances their commitment to the organisation's future.
+Involving these individuals in the planning process provides valuable insights and enhances their commitment to the organisation's future.

 6. Rigid Succession Plans